 I couldn't understand why there was no LGBTQ+ cycle group in Manchester, so in May 2019 I started creating PRiDE OUT.
+It is becoming a national LGBTQ+ cycling group and I'm so excited.
 I cannot wait to see the group grow and for lots of amazing friendships to form whilst creating some very happy memories.

 I'm a 36-year-old Essex girl.
 Brought up in Peterborough, I moved to Manchester in 2002 for Uni, loved it and never left!
 When I was 10, I started to cycle around Peterborough as a faster, cheaper and much more fun alternative to getting the bus or walking and I've loved it ever since.